simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 The date formatting when specifying a custom logging string has been changed from PHP's deprecated `strftime()` format to PHP's `date()` format.

+The format of the `NameIDPolicy` option has been changed: to omit sending the element entirely, you can no longer specify `false` but need to set it to an empty array (`[]`).

 Configuration options that have been removed:

 - simplesaml.nameidattribute.
 Use the appropriate authproc-filters instead